A Revised Otherkin FAQ

 Where do I find other Otherkin?

 If you’re new to the community, this is probably one of your biggest questions.
 The short answer is: online!
 The internet is, hands down, the best place to find otherkin.
 Even if you’re looking for a real-life, face-to-face meeting the internet is probably the best place to arrange it.
 Below is a non-comprehensive listing of major places to meet otherkin online.
-More can be found here.
+More can be found here and here.

 Mailing Lists